Trinidad and Tobago: Music

 Tassa is a percussion ensemble of Indian origin that is popular in Trinidad and Tobago.

 Trinidad and Tobago is the birthplace of calypso music and the steelpan.
 Trinidad is also the birthplace of soca music, chutney music, chutney-soca, parang, rapso, pichakaree and chutney parang.

+Dance

+The limbo dance originated in Trinidad as an event that took place at wakes in Trinidad.
+The limbo has African roots.
+It was popularised in the 1950s by dance pioneer Julia Edwards (known as the "First Lady of Limbo") and her company which appeared in several films.
+Bélé, Bongo, and wining are also dance forms with African roots.

+Jazz, ballroom, ballet, modern, and salsa dancing are also popular.

+Indian dance forms are also prevalent in Trinidad and Tobago.
+Kathak, Odissi, and Bharatanatyam are the most popular Indian classical dance forms in Trinidad and Tobago.
+Indian folk dances, such as launda ke naach, as well as Bollywood dances and chutney dancing are also popular.

 Media and theatre

 Geoffrey Holder (brother of Boscoe Holder) and Heather Headley are two Trinidad-born artists who have won Tony Awards for theatre.
 Holder also has a distinguished film career, and Headley has won a Grammy Award as well.

 Indian theatre is also popular throughout Trinidad and Tobago.
 Nautankis and dramas such as Raja Harishchandra, Raja Nal, Raja Rasalu, Sarwaneer (Sharwan Kumar), Indra Sabha, Bhakt Prahalad, Lorikayan, Gopichand, and Alha-Khand were brought by Indians to Trinidad and Tobago, however they had largely began to die out, till preservation began by Indian cultural groups.
 Ramleela, the drama about the life of the Hindu deity Rama, is popular during the time between Sharad Navaratri and Vijaydashmi, and Ras leela (Krishna leela), the drama about the life of the Hindu deity Krishna, is popular around the time of Krishna Janmashtami.

 Trinidad and Tobago is also the smallest country to have two Miss Universe titleholders and had the first black woman ever to win: Janelle Commissiong in 1977, followed by Wendy Fitzwilliam in 1998; the country has also had one Miss World titleholder, Giselle LaRonde who won in 1986.